How Ivermectin Became The New Focus Of The Anti-Vaccine Movement

 Early in the pandemic, given its track record, it seemed worth trying against COVID-19.
 In June 2020, a group of Australian researchers published a paper showing that large quantities of ivermectin could stop the coronavirus from replicating in cell cultures.

-The challenge for researchers has been to figure out whether a safe dose could be effective, says Bristow.
-Numerous studies have been published and a few large trials are still underway.
+The challenge for researchers has been to figure out whether a safe dose could be effective, Bristow says.
+Numerous studies have been published, and a few large trials are still underway.

 Retracted studies and fights over evidence